Across The Universe Is A Cult Classic — So Why Doesn't Julie Taymor Get Any Respect?

 “It’s about respect,” Taymor told Refinery29 over a Zoom call in June.
 “There isn't a sense of awe about women [directors].”

-Partly, this may have been because Taymor’s name and work were still so closely associated with theater at that point, despite having directed two films.
+Partly, this may have been because Taymor’s name and work were still so closely associated with theatre at that point, despite having directed two films.
 But as she pointed out: “Mike Nichols had no problem doing both.
-[He] was as much a theater director as he was a film director.
+[He] was as much a theatre director as he was a film director.
 But he's Mike Nichols."

 Another plausible explanation is that women directors rarely get the benefit of the doubt when taking on complex and visionary projects.
 For comparison’s sake, take a look at how Rotten Tomatoes describes the critics’ consensus over Darren Aronofsky’s mother!, a polarizing and controversial movie that was nonetheless uniquely creative and ambitious.
 Accompanying a 69% rating, the blurb reads: “There's no denying that mother! is the thought-provoking product of a singularly ambitious artistic vision, though it may be too unwieldy for mainstream tastes.”